nicheinc/actions-go-ci-library/README.md

 `actions-go-ci-library` is a reusable
 [GitHub Actions](https://docs.github.com/en/actions) workflow providing CI and other automation for our Go library repos.
-It currently supports the following features:
+This action is designed to allow library maintainers to:

-- Ensure the library builds and passes unit tests on all Go versions between the minimum supported major version in the `go.mod` file and the latest released Go version.
+- Ensure the library builds and passes unit tests on all Go minor versions between the minimum supported Go minor version in the `go.mod` file and the latest released Go minor version.
-- Validating that open PRs meet our formatting standards.
+- Validate that open PRs meet our formatting standards.
-- Looking for incompatibilities between the module version in `go.mod` and source code changes.
+- Flag incompatibilities between the module version in `go.mod` and source code changes.
-- Offers a single GHA job that can be used to gate PR merges on the success of all other required jobs in the workflow.
+- Easily add a branch protection rulesets to gate PRs on whether all required CI jobs pass.

 ## Usage